joseech28/osticket-prereqs/README.md

 <img src="https://imgur.com/aPG6sgN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-11. download and install VC_redist.x86.exe.
+11. Once the zip file contents are extracted, I download and install VC_redist.x86.exe, which is a prerequisite for PHP to run on Windows.

 </p>
 <br />